ICT-Infer/timelog/README.md

 $ export EDITOR=vim # Set it to your prefered editor.
 $ $EDITOR atl/settings.py # Edit SECRET_KEY and TIME_ZONE.
 $ python3 manage.py migrate
+$ python3 manage.py createsuperuser # it will suggest naming the superuser 'atl'.
+Let it.
 $ python3 manage.py runserver 0.0.0.0:8000 &
 ```